Tyndall Airman awarded ACC Outstanding Company Grade Chaplain Award

 Chaplain Capt.
-Robert Tilley, 325th Fighter Wing chaplain, poses for a photo at Tyndall Air Force Base, Florida, March 3, 2020.
-Tilley was recently awarded the Air Combat Command Outstanding Company Grade Chaplain Award.
-(U.S. Air Force photo by Staff Sgt.
-Magen M. Reeves)
+Robert Tilley, 325th Fighter Wing chaplain, was recently awarded the Air Combat Command Outstanding Company Grade Chaplain Award.

+The minimum qualifications to be considered for the award were that the member had to be assigned to the major command for part of calendar year 2019 and had to be a company grade officer for the majority of that year.

+For Tilley, however, it was his dedication to the mission and to the people at Tyndall who had to endure and recover from one of the worst Category 5 hurricane to make landfall in recorded history.

 |Date Taken: